Richard M. Shull, G.G

 Helen Constantine-Shull grew up in the Southern California foothills of 10,049 ft.
 Mt.
 Baldy.
 Even from before birth, she accompanied her parents and later her two brothers on numerous hiking and camping trips to the Eastern Sierra Nevada, as well as family travels throughout the U.S. and overseas.
 During this time, Helen developed a deep appreciation of the outdoors and the diversity of human culture.

-After her initial decision to be ‘practical’, earn a B.A. in business, and land a ‘real’ job, she took time off to live in the mountains just east of Yosemite National Park.
-While living in the town of Lee Vining on the shores of Mono Lake, Helen was given the opportunity to both illustrate and write a botanical guide to the surrounding Mono Basin.
-This experience led her to pursue the dream of furthering her education and earn an M.A. in botany.
+After earning a B.A. in business administration and working in the Bay Area, she took time off to live in the mountains just east of Yosemite National Park.
+While there in the town of Lee Vining on the shores of Mono Lake, Helen was given the opportunity to both illustrate and write a botanical guide to the surrounding Mono Basin.
+This experience led her to pursue her dream of furthering her education, and she returned to school for an M.A. in botany.

 By spending so much time in the field staring down at plants, Helen’s long-time avocation of geology and stones was piqued as well.
 Alongside by her husband, she began mining gems and experimenting with lapidary art and design.
 Together they mine, process raw materials, cut myriads of cabochons, and craft fine, heirloom quality gemstone beads.
 Helen also takes the stones in her hands and creates jewelry following exacting standards.
 By using an old world level of quality, Helen’s creations have found a worldwide following.
 After finding a need to capture a record of the Shulls’ artistry (and adventures), she developed special techniques of gemstone photography used to create the images published in several major jewelry trade journals.